bparanj/crystal/programming/iac/docs/next/waf.md

 Setting up AWS WAF (Web Application Firewall) involves creating and configuring resources to protect your web applications from common web exploits.
 While Packer and Ansible are not directly involved in configuring AWS WAF, they can be part of the broader infrastructure setup, particularly for preparing your server images (with Packer) and configuring software on those servers (with Ansible).
-Terraform can then be used to provision your AWS infrastructure, including WAF.
+Terraform can then be used to provision your AWS infrastructure,  WAF.
 Here's a high-level overview of how these tools can work together:

 ### Step 1: Prepare Server Images with Packer